Third Saturday in October: Notable games

 1968: In 1968, coach Bryant decide to go for the victory instead of a tie in the final minutes of the game, and after the failed two-point conversion the Volunteers held onto a 10–9 victory at Knoxville.
 Tennessee took an early 7–0 lead in the first quarter after Richmond Flowers scored on a one-yard touchdown run.
 Alabama responded later in the quarter with a 28-yard Mike Dean field goal that made the score 7–3.
 The score remained the same through the fourth quarter when Karl Kremser kicked what was then a SEC record 54-yard field goal that extended the Volunteers lead to 10–3.

 After the Tennessee field goal, the Crimson Tide had their most sustained drive of the game.
 The 80-yard drive culminated in a four-yard Donnie Sutton touchdown reception from Scott Hunter that made the score 10–9.
 However, instead of playing for the tie and kicking the extra point, coach Bryant elected to go for the win on a two-point conversion.
 On the attempt, Joe Kelley failed to complete the pass to Sutton and Tennessee won the game as a result 10–9.

 1972: After a scoreless first quarter, the Crimson Tide took a 3–0 lead into halftime after Bill Davis connected on a 31-yard field goal in the second.
 Tennessee then took a 7–3 lead on a two-yard Condredge Holloway touchdown run in the third, and extended it to 10–3 with a 36-yard Ricky Townsend field goal in the fourth quarter.
 With 2:39 left in the game, Alabama took possession at the Vols 48-yard line, and three plays later Wilbur Jackson scored on a two-yard run.
 On the Tennessee possession that ensued, John Mitchell recovered a Holloway fumble at the Vols' 17-yard line.
 On the next play, Terry Davis gave Alabama a 17–10 lead with his touchdown run with just over one minute left in the game.
 The victory improved Alabama's all-time record against Tennessee to 25–23–7.

-1982: Bear Bryant makes his final trip to Neyland Stadium. #2 Alabama's 11-game win streak over the Vols comes to an end 35–28 as UT coach Johnny Majors is carried to mid-field in celebration to shake Bryant's hand one last time.
+1982: Bear Bryant makes his final trip to Neyland Stadium. #2 Alabama's 11-game win streak over the Vols comes to an end 35–28 as Tennessee coach Johnny Majors is carried to mid-field in celebration to shake Bryant's hand one last time.
 At the time, the largest crowd in NCAA football history witnessed this game, partly due to the World's Fair being in Knoxville in 1982.

 1989: In 1989, both teams entered the game undefeated and ranked in the top ten. #10 Alabama defeated #6 Tennessee in an offensive shootout, 47–30.